My Doctor’s Dilemma

 Sore throats really benefit from an addition of honey and lemon juice to the tea!
 If you can stand it, the addition of a dash of cayenne pepper is also extremely beneficial at soothing a sore throat and helping to open up the sinuses.

-And if you’re not yet growing your own herbs but are ready to start, you may enjoy:
+And if you’re not yet growing your own herbs but are ready to start, you may enjoy this article on herb gardening for beginners:

 Photo Source via Flickr – Evelien Berger2)https://www.flickr.com/photos/vlien/